abdur75648/ocr-app-basic/README.md

     * sudo systemctl start gunicorn.socket
     * sudo systemctl enable gunicorn.socket

+* Gunicorn socket has started but service has not started yet (Can be verified at "sudo systemctl status gunicorn.[socket/service]")

+* Trigger activation by sending a connection to the socket through curl:
+    * curl --unix-socket /run/gunicorn.sock localhost

 * Now we have to configure Nginx as a reverse proxy
 * Create a configuration file for Nginx using the following command
     * "sudo vim /etc/nginx/sites-available/ocrapp"